 The History of Locking (Dance)

-Years ago, Dan Campbell made a mistake.
-The result was one of the most popular hip hop dance forms in the world today and for now, we’ll take you through the history of locking.
+Years ago, Don “Campbellock” Campbell made a mistake.
+The result was one of the most popular hip hop and funk dance styles in the world today: here is the history of locking dance.

-So Campbell did what most of us would give our right nut to be able to do – he converted his failure into a success – and the audience’s mocking created Locking – one of the most popular funk and hip hop dance forms in the world today.
+So Campbell converted his failure into a success – and the audience’s mocking created Locking – one of the most popular funk and hip hop dance forms in the world today.

 What began as just a simple mistake in a fad dance became a whole phenomenon that swept the streets of LA and the world.
-Don Campbell became the don of street dancing and created an almost other-worldly sequence of moves and patterns that ensured his pace in the history books.
+Don Campbell became the don of the funky dance style and created an almost other-worldly sequence of moves and patterns that ensured his place in the history books.
 I guess we know who had the last laugh that night!
 What a way to set the pace for the history of locking.

 Campbelling the Cat

 For many hip hop and funk dance enthusiasts, the name Don Campbell certainly does rings a bell.
 But that’s where the familiarity ends, especially for the young ‘virgin’ dancers.
 They’ve heard of him somewhere, but they’re not sure exactly where.
 They clasp their fists and clench their teeth, “Just give me a sec, I’ve got it…..”

 Everyone sees dancers simply pointing or locking movements with their hands, but not many know how it all started.
 Campbell was the original dancer who used to “lock up” the fluidity of the moves and “freeze” his arms in place.
 He then went on to create a pattern of such moves and institutionalized Locking.
 It was his clumsy signature freezing move that is the precursor to the lockings, freezings and pointings that we see today.